appatalks/GH-Action-URL-Health-Check/README.md

    If the health check fails (returns a status code other than 200), the workflow will:

    - Capture a screenshot of the URL.
-   - Create a GitHub issue with details about the failure, including the status code and a link to the screenshot.
+   - Create a GitHub issue with details about the failure, including the status code and screenshot of the URL.

    You can then investigate and resolve the issue accordingly.